If you’ve had enough of coffee and cake in Vienna, you might like something completely different. Like, um, tea and cake.

 The closeness to the cathedral becomes evident inside.
 Sit against the wall facing the square and you look up directly at the great Gothic giant.
 The room itself is relatively small and cosy with a low vaulted ceiling.

-Instead of bentwood stools, we sat in wicker-back chairs with cushions.
-Fresh flowers graced the tables; Haas&Haas is not a place for philosophical contemplation in dark corners in the coffee house tradition.
-The whole room buzzed with conversation as guests enjoyed their Darjeeling with a generous slice of gossip.
+Don’t think of Haas&Haas as a place for philosophical contemplation in dark corners in the coffee house tradition.
+We relaxed in wicker-back chairs with cushions.
+Fresh flowers decorated the tables and the whole room buzzed with conversation as guests enjoyed their Darjeeling with a generous slice of gossip.

-The menu was remarkably broad and comprehensive, whether you want breakfast, lunch, a snack…or just a hot drink (including, incidentally, coffee).
+The menu offered an unexpectedly broad and comprehensive choice, whether you want breakfast, lunch, a snack…or just a hot drink (including, incidentally, coffee).
 Plenty of vegetarian options graced the pages.

 The influence of tea-drinking regions means you can enjoy a traditional Viennese breakfast, but also try a Japanese one, instead (just to pluck out one of the many examples of international cuisine available).